 This is one of the most versatile ornamental trees.
-It can be planted in the forest, along woodland edges/borders.
-That is where I most encounter it in the wild.
+It can be planted in the forest, along woodland edges/borders or in the middle of a suburban yard.

 JOIN OUR NEWSLETTER SO YOU DON’T MISS NEW CONTENT!
 (No worries, we don’t spam!)

 Please take a moment & SUBSCRIBE TO OUR YOUTUBE CHANNEL HERE:

 – Geneve R.L.
 (1991) Eastern Redbud (Cercis canadensis L.) and Judas Tree (Cercis siliquastrum L.).
 In: Bajaj Y.P.S. (eds) Trees III.
 Biotechnology in Agriculture and Forestry, vol 16.
 Springer, Berlin, Heidelberg. https://doi.org/10.1007/978-3-662-13231-9_8

 – Donselman, H.M. and Flint, H.L.
 (1982), Genecology of Eastern Redbud (Cercis Canadensis).
 Ecology, 63: 962-971. doi:10.2307/1937236

 – Trigiano R.N., Geneve R.L., Buckley L.G.
 (1995) Somatic embryogenesis in eastern redbud (Cercis canadensis).
 In: Jain S.M., Gupta P.K., Newton R.J. (eds) Somatic Embryogenesis in Woody Plants.
 Forestry Sciences, vol 44-46.
 Springer, Dordrecht. https://doi.org/10.1007/978-94-011-0491-3_25